 Never strung your racket before?
 What about your racquet?
 No matter how you spell it, tennis racquet/racket strings break fairly frequently – especially if you’re getting ample playtime out of them.
 There’s no time like the present to learn the ABCs of racquet stringing.

-The frame is designed to last for ages, but the strings go through a lot of pressure and stress while you use them.
+The frame is designed to last for ages, but the strings go through a lot of pressure and stress and should be replaced periodically.

 - 1 What Tension Should Your Tennis Racket Be?

-- 2 What is the Best Tennis String Tension for Power?
+- 2 What is the Best String Tension for Power?

-- 3 Comparative Chart for Low Tension to High Tension
+- 3 Comparative Chart for Low Tension and High Tension

 What Tension Should Your Tennis Racket Be?

-There are plenty of professional tennis players who use higher ratings as well, but 45-55 lbs is the standard amount.
+There are plenty of professional tennis players who use higher tension as well, but 55-65 lbs is the standard range.

-You’ll find your own preferred setting after using these for a short while.
+You’ll find your own preferred tension after playing a for a while.

-What is the Best Tennis String Tension for Power?
+What is the Best String Tension for Power?

-The higher, the more power you’re going to have.
+The lower the tension the more power you’re going to have.

-Comparative Chart for Low Tension to High Tension
+Comparative Chart for Low Tension and High Tension

 |Attribute||Low Tension||High Tension|